-Zoho Achieves 50% Revenue Growth In UAE, Partners With UAQ Chamber Of Commerce To Drive Digital Transformation In The Emirate
+Zoho Achieves 50% Revenue Growth in UAE, Partners with UAQ Chamber of Commerce to Drive Digital Transformation in the Emirate

-(MENAFN- Dubai PR Network) Dubai, United Arab Emirates- 22 January, 2025 : Zoho Corp., a leading global technology company, has announced 50% growth in its revenue in the UAE and 40% increase in channel partner Network in 2024.
+(MENAFN- Watermelon Communications) Dubai, United Arab Emirates- 22 January, 2025: Zoho Corp., a leading global technology company, has announced 50% growth in its revenue in the UAE and 40% increase in channel partner network in 2024.
 The company also recorded a remarkable 64% upmarket momentum as large UAE enterprises migrate to its solutions, further reinforcing the nation as a key regional hub for the company.
 As part of its ongoing commitment to support digital transformation of businesses in the country, Zoho has signed a strategic agreement with the Umm Al Quwain Chamber of Commerce.
 The announcements were made on the sidelines of Zoholics Dubai 2025, the company's annual user conference.

 The signing ceremony took place in the presence of His Excellency Ammar Rashid Al-Aleeli, Director General at UAQ Chamber of Commerce and Hyther Nizam, President Middle East and Africa, Zoho and Prem Anand Velumani, Associate Director, Strategic Growth (MEA) at Zoho.